-Population increases and continued demand for convenience will lead to job growth in food preparation of about 6% from 2014-2024, the BLS predicted.
+Population increases and continued demand for convenience will lead to job growth in food preparation of about 8% from 2018-2028, the BLS predicted.
 Competition is expected to be keen at upscale restaurants that tend to pay higher wages.
-The median annual wage for this occupation was $20,180 in May 2015.
+The median annual wage for this occupation was $23,730 as of May 2018.

-An aging population, expanding healthcare industry and increased use of medical assistants are all factors that are contributing to the BLS' prediction that jobs for medical assistants will increase by 23% from 2014 to 2024.
+An aging population, expanding healthcare industry and increased use of medical assistants are all factors that are contributing to the BLS's prediction that jobs for medical assistants will increase by 23% from 2018 to 2028.
 According to BLS projections, job prospects are best for those who are familiar with electronic health records computer software.
-The median wage for this occupation was $30,590 annually in May 2015.
+The median wage for this occupation was $33,610 annually as of May 2018.

 Prospective students in associate of occupational studies degree programs have a variety of options to choose from depending on their career goals.
 Graduation will prepare students to move straight into the workplace.